Qinghai Lake: Names

-The Tibetans also separately calqued the name as "Blue Lake, Sea".
+The Tibetans also separately calqued the name as Mtsho-sngon-po or Tso ngönpo (མཚོ་སྔོན་པོ་, "Blue Lake or Sea").

 Geography

 Qinghai Lake lies about 100 km west of Xining in a hollow of the Tibetan Plateau at 3205 m above sea level.
 It lies between Haibei Tibetan Autonomous Prefecture and Hainan Tibetan Autonomous Prefecture in northeastern Qinghai in Northwest China.
 The lake has fluctuated in size, shrinking over much of the 20th century but increasing since 2004.
 It had a surface area of 4317 km2, an average depth of 21 m, and a maximum depth of 25.5 m in 2008.

 Twenty-three rivers and streams empty into Qinghai Lake, most of them seasonal.
 Five permanent streams provide 80% of the total influx.
-The relatively low inflow and high evaporation rates have turned Qinghai saline and alkaline; it is presently about 14 ppt salt with a pH of 9.3.
+The relatively low inflow and high evaporation rates have turned Qinghai saline and alkaline; the salt concentration is presently about 1.4% by weight (seawater has a salt concentration of about 3.5%), with a pH of 9.3.
 It has increased in salinity and basicity since the early Holocene.

 At the tip of the peninsula on the western side of the lake are Cormorant Island and Egg Island, collectively known as the Bird Islands.